NielsPilgaard/Pilgaard.Blog/3-making-a-blog-website-mvp.md

-# Making a blog with C# - Part 3 - Publishing the blog!
+# Making a blog with C# - Part 3 - Building the MVP

 The first couple of blog posts are simply `.md` files stored in my project.
 In order to actually display them on the website the following actions had to be made: